Band-in-a-Box® 2020 for Windows® User's Guide

 More documentation for the BB iPhone version is available at https://www.pgmusic.com/help100/.

-Use this button to refresh the list when additional files have been added externally.
+Use the [Refresh] button to refresh the list when additional files have been added externally.

-Use the filter to search the songs for a particular word or term.
+You can use the Filter to search the songs for a particular word.

 The [Clear] button removes the search term.